Skip to content Back to Top

 AAE Grant Resources

-Adult Education grants are administered by the U.S. Department of Education, in accordance with requirements set forth in the Workforce Innovation and Opportunity Act (WIOA) Title I- Workforce Development Activities and Title II-Adult Education and Literacy (Public Law 113-128); Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (2 CFR 200); and Education Department General Administrative Regulations (EDGAR) (34 CFR 75-99).
+Adult Education grants are administered by the U.S. Department of Education, in accordance with requirements set forth in the Workforce Innovation and Opportunity Act (WIOA) (Public Law 113-128), Title II-Adult Education and Family Literacy Act (AEFLA) (34 CFR Part §463); Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (2 CFR Part 200); and Education Department General Administrative Regulations (EDGAR) (34 CFR Subtitle A, Parts 75-99).

 The State of Alaska requires grantees must be able to provide adult education and literacy services at a minimum of thirty hours, four days per week, and for at least nine months per year.